logzio/logz-docs/_source/logzio_collections/_log-sources/platform-service/zipkin.md

       For more information on finding your account's region, see [Account region]({{site.baseurl}}/user-guide/accounts/account-region.html).

     STRICT_TRACE_ID <span class="default-param">`true`</span>
-    : Use `false` if your version of Zipkin server generates 64-bit trace IDs.
+    : Use `false` if your version of Zipkin server generates 64-bit trace IDs (version 1.14 or lower).
       If `false`, spans are grouped by the rightmost 16 characters of the trace ID.
+      For version 1.15 or later, we recommend leaving the default.

 3. Check Logz.io for your traces